Govern agent execution before it hits production.

 Unified Integrations

 New and non-native runtimes use one canonical adapter contract.
 Existing OpenClaw and Temporal paths remain stable.
+For paid pilots, lead with GitHub, AWS/Kubernetes, and HTTP/OpenClaw workflows first.

 Canonical Adapter API